 Women worry about money.

-According to a 2016 study, 85% of women are anxious about some aspect of their finances1 and another study found women are more likely to lose sleep over money than men (at 68% vs. 56%).2
+According to a recent study, 79% of women feel weighed down by money and job stress1 and another study found women are more likely to lose sleep over money than men (at 79% vs. 70%).2

 While it’s nice to know you’re not alone as you toss and turn the night away, wouldn’t it be nicer to stop worrying?
 You’d lower your stress – which can affect your physical and emotional health in a whole host of ways –and enjoy life more.
-And there’s no better time to put yourself on a path to stressing less than May, which is Women’s Health Month.
+And there’s no better time to put yourself on a path to stressing less.

 Try it and see how much better and healthier you feel!

 Smart money tips brought to you by Red SHOES, Summit’s exclusive financial wellness program.